See what's happening in Spring 2015! View the Institute's Calendar of Events

 Don't miss "Why Did I Get Cuff'd: The Ethics of Relationships"

-The Siegel Institute will present a series of five workshops developed for women who are interested in enhancing their leadership potential...read more
+Join the Siegel Institute as we present the final two EXPERIENCE TRANSFORMATION! workshops leading up to the March 20 Phenomenal Women's Conference.
+These workshops are designed for women who are interested in enhancing their leadership potential...read more

 Register for the workshops!

-Directions to the workshop at the KSU Center
+Directions to the workshops at the KSU Center

 SAVE THE DATE FOR THE 15th ANNUAL PHENOMENAL WOMEN'S CONFERENCE SCHEDULED FOR MARCH 20, 2015!

 2015 Conference Agenda

 Directions to the conference site at the KSU Center

 Welcome to the Siegel Institute!
 I encourage you to peruse this site to discover the new and exciting offerings as well as information about our programs and projects.
 Take a moment to explore our many workshops and conferences as well as the course offerings in the Graduate Certificate in Leadership and Ethics.